The log function

 10 x, like this:

-The log function is defined to do exactly the opposite, namely:
+The base 10 logarithm function is defined to do exactly the opposite, namely:

 Therefore these are inverse functions.